Linear competition processes and generalized Polya urns with removals: Preliminaries

 \subsection{The model graph}

-\begin{lemma} Any directed graph $G=(V, E)$ contains a strongly connected source subgraph. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemgraphtheory}] Given a vertex $v\in V$ let $V(v)$ be the set of vertices containing vertex $v$ itself and all vertices~$w$ such that $v\dirl w$ and $w\dirl v$.
-Note that $w\in V(v)$ implies $v\in V(w)$.
+Recall Definitions~\ref{Dpath} and \ref{D4}. \begin{lemma} Any non-empty directed graph $G=(V, E)$ contains a strongly connected source subgraph. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemgraphtheory}] Let us introduce an equivalence relation $ \simeq$: we say that $v \simeq w$ if $v\dirl w$ and $w\dirl v$, with the convention that $v\simeq v$.
+It's trivial to check that the usual properties of reflexivity, symmetry, and transitivity are fulfilled.

+This equivalence relation provides a partition of the underlying set into disjoint equivalence classes; let us denote the class containing vertex $v$ by $V(v)$.
 Therefore, we can partition the vertex set $V$ of the graph as follows